Kundiman

-Kundiman is a genre of traditional Filipino love songs.
+Kundiman is a genre of traditional Filipino ballads, predominantly with romantic themes.
 The lyrics of the kundiman are written in Tagalog.
 The melody is characterized by a smooth, flowing and gentle rhythm with dramatic intervals.
 Kundiman was the traditional means of serenade in the Philippines.

 The kundiman emerged as an art song at the end of the 19th century and by the early 20th century, its musical structure was formalised by Filipino composers such as Francisco Santiago and Nicanor Abelardo; they sought poetry for their lyrics, blending verse and music in equal parts.

 Structure

 The formalized art song structure of the kundiman is characterized by moderate 3/4 time, with the piece beginning in a minor key and ending in the parallel major.

 Origins and history

 Dr. Francisco Santiago (1889–1947), the "Father of the Kundiman Art Song", briefly explains in his scholarly work The Development of Music in the Philippines that the reason this Tagalog song is called kundiman is because the first stanza of this song begins thus: